-Aimee Harmon-Darrow (Board Treasurer, Founder, Parent/Legal guardian/Family member of a current student) Aimee is a founding parent of Creative City, and she served on the Board prior to the school’s opening and has served as chair or co-chair of the Facilities Committee since before the school received its charter.
+Aimee Harmon-Darrow (Board President, Founder, Parent/Legal guardian/Family member of a current student) Aimee is a founding parent of Creative City, and she served on the Board prior to the school’s opening and has served as chair or co-chair of the Facilities Committee since before the school received its charter.
 Her fifth grader has attended the school since it opened, and her younger child is a kindergartner.
 Aimee has worked to establish relationships with various Park Heights organizations, including Park Heights Renaissance and the Park Heights Community Health Association.
 She is skilled in outreach and organizing and is keenly interested in ensuring our school’s success through our current contract and into our next renewal.
 She is also interested in continuing to work on our eventual expansion to the middle grades.
 Aimee works as a Financial Analyst with the U.S. Department of Housing and Urban Development, and she has served on various nonprofit boards in the past.
 As a member of the Board at Creative City, Aimee intends to continue to serve on the Facilities Committee as well as participate in the Outreach Committee.

 Julie S. (Board Secretary, Parent/Legal guardian/Family member of a current student)